-ISO or “International Organization for Standardization” is a body that determines standards and awards certifications in a wide variety of areas associated with business operations.
-ISO 9001:2015 is the specific certification related to quality, or more specifically, how quality is managed in order to ensure that customers receive consistent, high-quality products and services.
+ISO or “International Organization for Standardization” is a body that determines standards and awards certifications in a variety of areas associated with business operations.
+The ISO 9001:2015 is the specific certification related to quality, or more specifically, how quality is managed in order to ensure that customers receive consistent, high-quality products and services.

 How is ISO Certification Achieved?

 ISO 9001 Certification is awarded to a business after a stringent series of audits and tests designed to examine the processes in place to ensure the business is delivering a consistent level of quality to its customers.

 The process starts with understanding ISO 9001 Certification requirements and then implementing an entire Quality Management System that is ISO Compliant.
 This includes the processes, procedures, and Quality Manual covering: Context of the Organization, Leadership, Planning, Support, Operation, Performance Evaluation, and Improvement.
 If that sounds like a lot, that’s because it is, but it’s the first and most inclusive step in the certification process.

 After that, a Management review meeting will need to be held to ensure that the requirements are being met, as well as the processes being measurable and repeatable.
 With a successful Management review, the business can then proceed to conduct an internal audit.

 The final step to certification (and recertification) is having an official registrar audit, test, and certify your business.
 The first time a business attempts ISO Certification the whole process takes roughly 3-4 months.
 In order to maintain that certification, these steps must be completed successfully every year!